 I've spent a few days reading Europa Star's issue 4, 2021.
-Unsold watch mechanisms and a dial.
 A recurring theme in that issue is the rather stark decline in sales of accessibly priced Swiss watches.
 This is a point I've made before and also one that @velocophile compellingly made on Instagram.
 The whole notion of "accessible" pricing is a bit of a moving target these days, one that seems to involve more and more money over time.
 Nevertheless, watches priced in a window centered on $1,000 seem to sit around, unsold, in inventory for ever-lengthening spells.

 There are a lot of people with far more experience than me trying to figure out what to do about this.
-Smartwatch faces from one ecosystem.
 A few of those people are experimenting with an option that probably deserves wider adoption: designing and selling digital watchfaces.
 There is an emerging ecosystem on Apple watches and Wear OS (smart watches from Google) which allows third parties to sell watchfaces.
 Let's explore this development.

 Arguably, the biggest financial challenge to a brand experiencing declining sales volumes comes in the form of fixed costs.
 Taxes are a great example.
 The tax you own on your business' real estate, for example, is typically due no matter how much of your product you sell (there are probably exceptions but let's just take this as a given).
 This is the defining feature of a fixed cost, and it defines the shutdown point for a business.
 If you can't pay your taxes or your other fixed costs because revenues (net of unit production costs) aren't sufficient, the jig is up.
 Game over.